susenecka44/FotorealistickaGrafika/README.md

   you should write me (<pepca@cgg.mff.cuni.cz>) as soon as possible.
   Of course you could report positive experience in Linux/macOS as well.
 * You can work in your repositories without major restrictions.
-  A recommended place for your solutions is the [solution](solution/README.md) directory.
+  The recommended place for your solutions is the [solution](solution) directory.
 * You can tag your GIT history (e.g. `Chk 1` etc.) for archiving your progress at the checkpoints.
 It is always a good idea to write me an email!